lukaselsrode/projects/README.md

 ## Project Overview

+### Gamedev - [COMPLETED]
+VideoGames are how I originally got into computers.
+I did not use any game-engines and wrote everything from source.

+### Total Behavioural Tracker - [IN-PROGRESS]
+A mobile application built in Kivy to track your personalized 'daily program', a qualitative measurementof your cuttent emotional and spiritual fitness based on personalized values, activites, goals, and motivators.
+The application also accounts for underlying mental-health conditions and potential substance abuse issues.

-### Fintech
+### Fintech - [DEPRECATED/OLD]
 My backround is in DevOps in the fintech sector.
 I was writing a few test libraries to hookup to my RobinHood account to their API.
 I haven't worked on this project in over a year, so don't get mad if most of this is deprecated.

-### Gamedev
+### Sys-Admin
-VideoGames are how I originally got into computers.
-I did not use any game-engines and wrote everything from source.
+Some Shell Scripts I run on my personal machine to keep everything up-to-date and orderly.
+Getting rid of repetitive work is the reason why I got into programming.

 ### Infosec
 Intellectual curiosity killed the cat, so naturally I like red-teaming systems.
 Mostly learning material.
 A few custom networking utilities.